api-platform/website/README.md

 ## Installation and usage

-To run the installation script, you will need [jq](https://stedolan.github.io/jq/) and [melody](https://github.com/sensiolabs/melody).
+To run the installation script, you will need [jq](https://stedolan.github.io/jq/).
 Be sure to install them first and to have the binaries in your path.

 ```sh